 After having read the first part of this article, it might seem like sponsoring a team is always the best options – but of course, this might not be the case.

-If we think about the immediate relationship that is available (for brands to leverage) between an athlete and their fanbase, we can see how the emotional connection that comes with a rider-based MotoGP sponsorship campaign might be very effective.
+Just think about the immediate relationship that exist (for brands to leverage) between an athlete and his/her fanbase; the emotional bond that comes with a rider-based MotoGP sponsorship campaign might be very effective.

-Now, let’s think about budgets.
-If you have a large budget for the MotoGP sponsorship campaign, by sponsoring a team you may be able to use images of the races and the riders themselves for a few days.
-The rider will have to wear the team uniform of the team, which is unlimited and can aid your communication – but be aware that personal endorsements (for example, “Valentino Rossi wins with X brand”) is not allowed – for this, you always need direct contract with the athlete in question.
+Now, let’s talk about budgets.
+If you have a large budget to invest in a MotoGP sponsorship campaign, by sponsoring a team you may be able to use the images of the bikes while racing and the riders in action for a few days.
+The rider will have to wear the team uniform and can use them in your communication activiteis.
+Be aware that personal endorsements (for example, “Valentino Rossi wins with X brand”) is not allowed – for this kind of deals, you always need the direct contract with the athlete in question.

-In some cases the sponsor, in addition to funding the team, also decides to get into an agreement with the rider.
+In some cases the sponsor, in addition to sponsoring the team, also decides to get a deal even with the rider.
 These operations are quite common; an example to mention is the partnership between Fastweb and Valentino Rossi or marc Marquez with Gas jeans.

-A careful use of VIP Village passes could also be a good way to sponsor a MotoGP rider – trying to amplify your hospitality operations- You can organize a special event for some selected guest, a sort of a meet and greet, could also be a hugely beneficial part if your sports sponsorship campaign.
+A careful use of the VIP Village passes could also be a good instrument to add a MotoGP rider sponsorship – trying to amplify your hospitality operations- You can organize a special event for some selected guest, a sort of a meet and greet with the rider; it will definitely be a hugely beneficial activation in your sports sponsorship campaign.

 If you’re in the fortunate position of being able to activate both options that’s great.
 If not, start by looking at the budget and your hospitality needs.
 From this point you‘ll find the solutions that can give you the best results.